Add Assets to Your Video | HeyGen Academy

-Video assets are any elements you use to build your videos.
+Video assets are all the elements you use to create your videos.
 This includes images, video clips, audio files, logos, text, and even AI avatars.

 HeyGen supports a wide range of formats, including JPG and PNG files up to 200 MB, MP4 and MOV files up to 200 MB, and TTF or OTF font files up to 100 MB.
 Keeping these assets organised makes it easier to edit, reuse, and collaborate with confidence.